Alak-Das/LightQ/README.md

 # Edit .env with your preferred credentials (optional)
 nano .env

-# Start MongoDB and Redis
+# Start MongoDB and Redis in the background
 docker compose up -d mongodb redis
 ```